lunarc/lunarc_docs/docs/MATLAB.md

 # MATLAB
-SNIC provides a nationwide set of licenses for the MATLAB Distributed Computing Server (MDCS).
+SNIC provides a nationwide set of licenses for MATLAB and the MATLAB Distributed Computing Server (MDCS).
 There are 500 licenses in total available from the six SNIC centra.
-Each user of MATLAB will be using their home university base-license for MATLAB and any toolboxes therein, specifically the parallel computing toolbox (PCT).

 The MATLAB versions available at Lunarc are:

     Version        Module name